thaisacs/TVM-Ansor-Bench/README.md

 # TVM-Ansor-Bench

-TVM-Ansor-Bench is a benchmarking suite for evaluating the performance of TVM’s Auto-Scheduler (Ansor) across diverse tensor operators and workloads.
+TVM-Ansor-Bench is a benchmarking suite for evaluating the performance of Ansor across diverse tensor operators and workloads.